Where the road ends, adventure begins.

 El Triunfo:

-About a 45-minute drive from Hotel Todo Bien, El Triunfo is a former mining town tucked into the mountains of Southern Baja.
-This tiny town is enjoying a Renaissance of sorts, with restored colonial buildings, new cafes & restaurants and occasional festivals.
+About a 45-minute drive from the hotel, El Triunfo is a historic mining town tucked into the mountains of Southern Baja.
+Once nearly forgotten, this charming village is enjoying a quiet renaissance, with beautifully restored colonial buildings, small museums, inviting cafés and restaurants, and the occasional lively festival that brings its storied past back to life.